Customer Education: A Beginner’s Guide

 How to Launch a Customer Education Program

-As you can see, providing ongoing customer education is essential for retaining customers and ensuring their long-term satisfaction with your products and services.
+As you can see, leveraging the benefits of customer education helps you retain customers and ensure their long-term satisfaction with your products and services.
 But it’s a big investment for a business.
-If you’re unsure of how to train consumers, use this guide as a starting point.
+If you’re unsure how to train consumers, use this guide as a starting point in creating a customer training plan.
 Here’s a closer look:

 Step #1: Set up goals

 The first step toward implementing your customer education program is to define its goals.
-This will help you clarify what you’re trying to achieve and serve as a baseline that will be used to measure the results of your customer education program.
+This will help you clarify what you’re trying to achieve and serve as a baseline that will be used to measure the results of your customer learning program.
+Align the goals of your customer education initiative with your company’s expected business outcomes.

 Step #2: Assess your current customer education program

-Once you have defined your goals, it’s time to audit your current learning material if you already have some kind of customer training in place.
+Once your education team has defined your goals, it’s time to audit your current learning resources if you already have some kind of customer training in place.

 Online courses can be: